These smart small backyard ideas are some of our favorite approaches to designing and decorating a small garden.

 Color is important, too.
-Opting for light greens, silvers and greys will help create a sense of spaciousness, while highly reflective, shiny leaves can add light and shimmer providing a greater depth of field in the planting scheme.
+Opting for light greens, silvers and grays will help create a sense of spaciousness, while highly reflective, shiny leaves can add light and shimmer, providing a greater depth of field in the planting scheme.

 What can I do with a small backyard?